 How to Grow Valerian

 As an herb, valerian is an olfactory contradiction.
-It's been used as a medicinal herb for centuries, but it's most distinctive feature is its scent.
+It's been used as a medicinal herb for centuries, but one of it's most distinctive features is its scent.
 You may love the way valerian smells, but if you do, you're in the minority.
 Most people who get a whiff of a valerian blossom think it smells a bit like cherry-vanilla (maybe).
 The surrounding leaves and stems contribute a definite musty, sour, almost rank odor, though, so the overall effect is generally unpleasant.

 Still, one common historical use for valerian was in perfumery, so it must have something going for it.
 It's probably still used in some complex perfume recipes today.
 Perfumes can have hundreds of ingredients, and some of them are bound to be pretty unique.